When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - Building and maintaining a consistent company culture becomes difficult.

-- Instead of focusing on growth, your organization will continuously direct its efforts, time, and resources to employee training and onboarding.
+- Instead of focusing on growth, your organization will continuously direct its efforts, time, and resources for training and onboarding.

 - Reduces the size and strength of your workforce, consequently affecting your company’s performance and productivity.